 Editor's Note: Our 2021 NextGen Fellows interviewed some of our CDN alumni.
 We will be featuring these interviews each month in 2022!

-AA: Can you tell me more about your involvement with the CDN?
+AL: Can you describe your involvement with CDN?

 KW: My freshman year of college I joined an organization called Students For Diabetes Awareness, it was pretty much a mix of a support group and fundraising events.
 It wasn't affiliated with the College Diabetes Network, but we didn't have a Chapter at our school.
 I became the president of that organization, that's how I got connected with CDN, and I established a Chapter in 2014.

 "It has definitely gotten easier as I’ve gotten older, but working in healthcare has also given me a much better understanding of diabetes."

 AL: How were you most impacted by CDN?